Joshua-El/Blackjack/README.md

 # Blackjack

-The objectives of this exercise are:

-* Write a game that is multiplayer and turn based like Pig
-* Use a more complicated rule set
-* Learn to use namedtuples to represent data
-* Learn to use object serialization to save data to a file
-* Improving our programming practices

-We shall all write the card game named [Blackjack](https://en.wikipedia.org/wiki/Blackjack).
+Write the card game named [Blackjack](https://en.wikipedia.org/wiki/Blackjack).
 Blackjack is a casino banking game where the player competes against the house or casino to have the best hand of cards.
 Unlike many other familiar card games, the players do not compete against each other or help one another.
 The game is played using one or more decks of common playing cards, also known as a French decks.

-In your [recommended reading](https://docs.google.com/document/d/184U-IQ0DrmlVlPMySjKaYxq2M-ScNvgX8NRa1Kkuk9Q/edit), the book [_Luck, logic, and white lies : the mathematics of games_](https://csu-fullerton.primo.exlibrisgroup.com/permalink/01CALS_FUL/10o4t9/alma991013418479202908) offers a brief and excellent introduction to the mathematics of Blackjack in Chapter 17.
-You are strongly encouraged to read this chapter.

-Since there are so many variations, it is important that you pay close attention to the rules and requirements described in this assignment.
-Please do not adopt rules that you may use with your friends or what you may have experienced at a Casino.

 In the game, the dealer represents the house/bank/casino.
 There must be at least one player.
 The dealer shuffles 8 decks of cards and cuts the deck.
 A _cut card_ is placed randomly between the 60th and 80th card from the bottom of the deck.
 All the cards are placed in a [_shoe_](https://en.wikipedia.org/wiki/Shoe_(cards)) which the dealer uses to deal cards one at a time.
 When the dealer reaches the _cut card_, then, when the game ends, the cards are shuffled, cut, a _cut card_ is placed and the cards are returned to the _shoe_.